 Androgens are the class of sex steroids responsible for male sexual characteristics, including increased muscle mass and decreased fat mass.
 Illicit use of androgen doping can be an attractive option for those looking to enhance sporting performance and/or physical appearance.
 The use of in vitro bioassays to detect androgens, especially designer or proandrogens, is becoming increasingly important in combating androgen doping associated with nutritional supplements.
 The nutritional sports supplement market has grown rapidly throughout the past decade.
 Many of these supplements contain androgens, designer androgens or proandrogens.
 Many designer or proandrogens cannot be detected by the standard highly-sensitive screening methods such as gas chromatography-mass spectrometry because their chemical structure is unknown.
 However, in vitro androgen bioassays can detect designer and proandrogens as these assays are not reliant on knowing the chemical structure but instead are based on androgen receptor activation.
 For these reasons, it may be advantageous to use routine androgen bioassay screening of nutraceutical samples to help curb the increasing problem of androgen doping.

-Li, X, McGrath, KC, Tran, VH, Li, Y, Duke, C, Roufogalis, BD & Heather, AK 2013, 'Attenuation of proinflammatory responses by S --Gingerol via inhibition of ROS/NF-Kappa B/COX2 activation in HuH7 cells', Evidenced based Complementary and Alternative Medicine, vol. 2013, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Li, X, McGrath, KC, Tran, VH, Li, Y, Duke, C, Roufogalis, BD & Heather, AK 2013, 'Attenuation of proinflammatory responses by S --Gingerol via inhibition of ROS/NF-Kappa B/COX2 activation in HuH7 cells', Evidenced based Complementary and Alternative Medicine, vol. 2013, pp. 1-8.View/Download from: Publisher's site

 Hepatic inflammation underlies the pathogenesis of chronic diseases such as insulin resistance and type 2 diabetes mellitus.
 S--Gingerol has been shown to have anti-inflammatory properties.
 Important inflammatory mediators of interleukins include nuclear factor ?B (NF?B) and cyclooxygenase 2 (COX2).
 We now explore the mechanism of anti-inflammatory effects of S--gingerol in liver cells.
 Methods.
 HuH7 cells were stimulated with IL1ß to establish an in vitro hepatic inflammatory model.
 Results.
 S--Gingerol attenuated IL1ß-induced inflammation and oxidative stress in HuH7 cells, as evidenced by decreasing mRNA levels of inflammatory factor IL6, IL8, and SAA1, suppression of ROS generation, and increasing mRNA levels of DHCR24.
 In addition, S--gingerol reduced IL1ß-induced COX2 upregulation as well as NF?B activity.
 Similar to the protective effects of S--gingerol, both NS-398 (a selective COX2 inhibitor) and PDTC (a selective NF?B inhibitor) suppressed mRNA levels of IL6, IL8, and SAA1.
 Importantly, PDTC attenuated IL1ß-induced overexpression of COX2.
 Of particular note, the protective effect of S--gingerol against the IL1ß-induced inflammatory response was similar to that of BHT, an ROS scavenger.
 Conclusions.
 The findings of this study demonstrate that S--gingerol protects HuH7 cells against IL1ß-induced inflammatory insults through inhibition of the ROS/NF?B/COX2 pathway

-Li, X-H, McGrath, KCY, Tran, VH, Li, Y-M, Mandadi, S, Duke, CC, Heather, AK & Roufogalis, BD 2013, 'Identification of a Calcium Signalling Pathway of S--Gingerol in HuH-7 Cells', EVIDENCE-BASED COMPLEMENTARY AND ALTERNATIVE MEDICINE.View/Download from: UTS OPUS or Publisher's site
+Li, X-H, McGrath, KCY, Tran, VH, Li, Y-M, Mandadi, S, Duke, CC, Heather, AK & Roufogalis, BD 2013, 'Identification of a Calcium Signalling Pathway of S--Gingerol in HuH-7 Cells', EVIDENCE-BASED COMPLEMENTARY AND ALTERNATIVE MEDICINE.View/Download from: Publisher's site

 Removal of cholesterol from peripheral tissues to the bloodstream via reverse cholesterol transport (RCT) is a process of major biological importance.
 Here we demonstrate that lymphatic drainage is required for RCT.
 We have previously shown that hypercho

-Li, X, McGrath, KC, Nammi, S, Heather, AK & Roufogalis, BD 2012, 'Attenuation Of Liver Pro-Inflammatory Responses By Zingiber Officinale Via Inhibition Of Nf-Kappa B Activation In High-Fat Diet-Fed Rats', Basic & Clinical Pharmacology & Toxicology, vol. 110, no. 3, pp. 238-244.View/Download from: UTS OPUS or Publisher's site
+Li, X, McGrath, KC, Nammi, S, Heather, AK & Roufogalis, BD 2012, 'Attenuation Of Liver Pro-Inflammatory Responses By Zingiber Officinale Via Inhibition Of Nf-Kappa B Activation In High-Fat Diet-Fed Rats', Basic & Clinical Pharmacology & Toxicology, vol. 110, no. 3, pp. 238-244.View/Download from: Publisher's site

 The aim of this study was to investigate whether treatment with a ginger (Zingiber officinale) extract of high-fat diet (HFD)-fed rats suppresses Nuclear factor-kappa B (NF-kappa B)-driven hepatic inflammation and to subsequently explore the molecular me